HENNEPIN COUNTY

 This station was not far to the northeast of the Minnetonka Beach station on the GN's Spring Park Branch.
 It was located near the intersection of Arcola Lane and Shoreline Drive.
 The name of the station was changed from "Northwood" to "Arcola" in 1899.
 The GN abandoned this station in August 1929.

-Armstrong There was a station here before the growth of Maple Plain.
+Armstrong There was a station here before the westward growth of Maple Plain.

 Bass lake Station Now part of Plymouth, this station was in the vicinity of Zachary Lane North, south of 53rd Avenue.
 It was a short distance to the east of Staffordsville Station.
-In 1898, Bass Lake and Staffordsville were the only two stations in the township.
+In 1898, Bass Lake and Staffordsville were the only two stations in the township according to the 1898 Plat Book of Hennepin County.

 Cedar Lake According to valuation records, this station measured 16' x 37' and was built in 1897.